 The Certificate of Advanced Study is a terminal degree for education professionals beyond the master's degree.
 It should not be taken by students who plan to pursue a doctorate at a later date.
 Credit earned for an awarded C.A.S. degree cannot be applied toward a doctorate degree.
+The Certificate of Advanced Study is offered on-campus and off-campus.

 Upon admission to a Certificate of Advanced Study program, each student is assigned an academic advisor in the student's area of specialization.
 Using a C.A.S.
 Degree Program Plan form, the student and advisor plan a program of study to meet the student's individual goals and general degree requirements.
-A copy of the student's program, signed by the advisor, must be filed in the department during the first semester of registration.
+A copy of the student's program, signed by the advisor, must be filed during the first semester of registration.